Marc Darrow, MD.

 Treatment options for shoulder or glenohumeral osteoarthritis

-This February 2022 paper (1) examined the treatment options for older patients with shoulder or glenohumeral osteoarthritis and provides the basis of treatment.
-Many of the people who come to us for other treatments options have already followed and unfortunately failed many of these interventions.
+A February 2022 paper (1) examined the treatment options for older patients with shoulder or glenohumeral osteoarthritis and provides the basis of treatment.
+Many of the people who come to us for care options have already followed and unfortunately failed many of these interventions.

 Here are the learning points of this research:

 Glenohumeral osteoarthritis (arthritis of the ball and socket of the shoulder) is a common cause of shoulder pain and is characterized by articular cartilage thinning, glenoid bone loss and deformity, osteophytosis (bone spurs), and other associated changes.

 Non-pharmacological treatment options may serve as adjuvants to other therapies and should be incorporated for a more holistic approach to management.
 Pharmacological treatments include oral agents such as acetaminophen, non-steroidal anti-inflammatory drugs (NSAIDs), opioids, corticosteroids and antidepressants.